-The acute phase of emergency response may last hours or days, but the recovery process can last years or a lifetime.
-IOCC's home builds help with this process over the days, weeks, and years that follow a disaster.
-IOCC volunteer teams are led by an IOCC staff team leader or experienced volunteer who can identify projects for the team to work on and coordinate with other agencies, local government, and volunteers to ensure IOCC's efforts complement and are part of the wider community response.
-IOCC teams may be present in an area for a few weeks, months, or over several years to help communities recover from disasters by rebuilding homes in affected communities.
-The work of helping hands is important, but so is the solidarity of standing shoulder to shoulder with affected community members and homeowners to remind them that others are with them in the face of adversity.
-Some of IOCC's volunteers come from disaster-affected communities themselves and are committed to offering others the work of helping hands their own communities have received.
+The acute phase of emergency response may last hours or days, but the recovery process can last much longer.
+IOCC's Home Builds help with this process over the weeks and months, and often years, that follow a disaster.
+IOCC volunteer teams are led by IOCC staff or Action Team Leaders who can identify projects for the team to work on and coordinate with other volunteers, partner agencies, and local government to ensure IOCC's efforts complement and are part of the wider community response.
+IOCC teams will engage in short and long-term efforts to help communities recover from disasters by rebuilding homes in affected communities.
+The work of volunteers and staff members is important, but so is the solidarity of standing shoulder to shoulder with affected community members and homeowners to remind them that others are with them in the face of adversity.
+Some of IOCC's volunteers come from disaster-affected communities themselves and are committed to offering others the help their own communities have received.